WordPress/developer-plugins-handbook/javascript/ajax/index.md

 #### JSON

 JSON is often favored for its light weight and ease of use.
 You can actually parse JSON using `eval()`, but don't do that!
 The use of `eval()` carries significant security risks.
 Instead, use a dedicated parser, which is also faster.
 Use the global instance of the parser object `JSON`.
-To ensure that it is available, be sure it is enqueued with other scripts on the page.
-More information about enqueuing is included later in the [PHP section](https://developer.wordpress.org/plugins/javascript/ajax/#json "Page section").
+There are [specific functions to provide an easy way to give a response in JSON format](https://developer.wordpress.org/plugins/javascript/enqueuing/#json) to your AJAX call.

 #### Other